manikcloud/k8s/README.md

 ```
 There are 4 distinct commands and they get called in this order:

-Line 2 - This is the first command from @silverfox's Token section.
+- Line 1 - This is the second command from @silverfox's Token section.
-Line 3 - Print only the first field of the line beginning with deployment-controller-token- (which is the pod name)
+- Line 2 - This is the first command from @silverfox's Token section.
-Line 1 - This is the second command from @silverfox's Token section.
+- Line 3 - Print only the first field of the line beginning with deployment-controller-token- (which is the pod name)
-Line 5 - Print only the second field of the line whose first field is "token:"
+- Line 5 - Print only the second field of the line whose first field is "token:"

 # ReplicaSet